shoval-z/Dublin_project/README.md

 -	packages from requirements.txt in this repo
 Dublin Bus- travel between the attractions in the city

+### data.txt
+- contains link to relevent dataset from google drive. the datasets bus_stops and attarctions are external dataset that can be found in the refe trences below. the other datasets are the outcome from pre_process.ipynb and are needed for main.ipynb and app.py

 ### pre_process.ipynb
 -	This notebook creates csv files for the application to use.
 -	It uses sample from the static dataset of Dublin and creates the route for each bus-line and finds the stations that are nearby each attraction.
 -	In addition, it produces a csv that contain the needed line for each combination of station->attraction.
--	To run this notebook and reproduce its result, please run the cells in their order (the notebook uses some external dataset that can be found in the data folder).
+-	To run this notebook and reproduce its result, please run the cells in their order (the notebook uses some external dataset that download from google drive- relevent link are in data.txt file).
 You can find links to those datasets in the references below.

 ### main.ipynb
 -	This notebook presents the applications output in the databricks environment.